Pfzoz/SDL-3DVisuPIP/README.md

 However, it is also utilized **Imgui** for the graphical U.I.
 Imgui is presented as a "bloat-free" user interface framework that works seamlessly with many different graphical frameworks, including SDL2.
 This library was essential for building quick and responsive user interface. https://github.com/ocornut/imgui

 Lastly, it was also made use of the other open source project denominated Eigen.
 It works as a linear algebra library, being extremly useful for vector and matrix calculations. https://eigen.tuxfamily.org/index.php?title=Main_Page

+## SDL2

+The  SDL2 library quotely "provides low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
+More information on https://www.libsdl.org/.

+All the 3D graphics rendering is dealt through SDL, that is, the canvas the and viewport.
+The library allows for the manipulation of basic graphical primitives as well as texture creation, io managing and more.
+A big catch of the rendering is use a matricial representation, for that I needed a structure alike, SDL_Surface which then is converted to a drawable SDL_Texture.

+Textures allow for easy parallel rendering, caching and other more advanced topics for this project.
+For the pipeline all we wish is a structure to store our rendered data and therefore the true usefulness of SDL_Texture is mostly discarded.

+## Eigen

+This library is a popular open source library utilized for linear algebra calculations.
+Vectors and Matrices are extremely important in Computer Graphics, 3D Rendering, etc. A library that can both abstract those operations and structures as well as optimize them is essential for this sort of application.

+## ImGui

+As it was introduced, imgui presents a bloat-free way to create straight to the point user interfaces.
+It is extremely useful for flexibilizing game engines, physics engines and other tasks that are not preoccupied with all the effort required to create a responsive, useful and simple user interface to access its operations.
+It offers pre built widgets such as buttons, radiobuttons, menus and more.

+ImGui coding flux is pretty simplistic as all you need to create an interface is commonly start a widget using its respective Start function, use other functions to populate its properties and then call an End function.

 ## CMake